JB1984/Unity-Vuforia-AR-Intro/README.md

 <h3> Required software and knowledge </h3>

-This repository is a intro tutorial for people interested in starting to use Unity and Vuforia for AR applications.
+This repository is an intro tutorial for people interested in starting to use Unity and Vuforia for AR applications.

 I am going to assume that you have Unity already installed on your computer and that you have a basic level of understanding of the Unity editor and C# scripting.
 In this tutorial we do not do anything too complex with either the editor or scripting so dont worry if you are still relatively new.